-Setting up maintenance windows
+Setting up maintenance periods

 Let’s say you have a consistent time in which your team performs routine maintenance on your website, server, or web service.
 During that time, availability and performance may be out of the ordinary, and this may trigger alerts.
 What are you to do to avoid alert spam?

 By setting up a maintenance period, you can set up the specific dates and times ahead of time, and determine whether you would like to disable your alerts (or your monitors) temporarily.
 Our knowledge base article about Maintenance periods tells you exactly how to create one for your monitors.

 Configuring escalation levels